 A scary story and time to starting thinking about how to make it safer in the backcountry this winter

-MM guide Jake Skeen’s qualifications speak for themselves- he knows snow, avalanches and how to get around in the mountains with the best of them.
+Guide Jake Skeen’s qualifications speak for themselves- he knows snow, avalanches and how to get around in the mountains with the best of them.
 But, sometimes even the most experienced get taken down.
-His story below is a reminder of how things can go wrong when you least expect them.
+His story from a few years back is a reminder of how things can go wrong when you least expect them; even if you’ve taken a AIARE Level 1 Course.

 In 2020, I was caught in an avalanche that carried me 1,500’ through complex terrain (WS-AS-R1-D2‑O).
 It was in the middle of the COVID lockdown and I argued the case to myself that I could still ski tour responsibly, make good decisions and avoid any incidents that would require rescue and medical personnel to come into contact with each other unnecessarily.
 I clearly stretched that assumption too far.
 Some of my friends thought backcountry skiing during the pandemic was irresponsible, and others thought it was a reasonable socially distanced activity.